longauer/task_scheduler/README.md

 - the **view_calendar** command only shows the number of tasks and total completion of tasks (weighed by duration) having deadlines on each given day (note: not being scheduled on but having a deadline on).
 To show more details about individual tasks due by a given day use **common_deadline**.
 Exapmle: ``` task-scheduler common_deadline MySchedule -m 12 -d 25``` (if you leave out the -m option the current month is chosen by default)

 - this application requires that **vim** be installed on your system.
 In certain scenarios, vim motions can be more efficient than editing your settings through **interactive mode** e.g. adding multiple time slots.
 You can use the command **update_time_slots** to edit/add/remove your time slots using the vim interface.
+Another example would be editing deadline/description of a specific task.
+This you can too achieve through the vim interface using the **update_task** command leaving out the argument for the option --name/--description/--deadline.
+Example: ``` task-scheduler update_task MySchedule MyTask --description ```

 - a colorful terminal application is required to get color-coded outputs in terminal